RocketFarm/fanpower-swift-package/README.md

             publisherToken: "your-publisherToken",
             publisherId: "your-publisherId",
             shareUrl: "your-shareUrl",
-            propIds: ["00001", "00002"] //replace with your list of prop IDs.
+            propIds: ["00001", "00002"] //Optional parameter, replace with your list of prop IDs.
 Can be a list of a single ID.
         ) {
             //self.fanPowerView has completed initialization and is ready to be displayed self.fanPowerView.isHidden = false